Part of Thames Water restructure plan ‘holds company to ransom’, High Court told

 The utility, which is England’s biggest water company with about 16 million customers, is in about £16 billion of debt and needs £3.3 billion over the next five years to keep running, with money due to run out by late March.

-At a hearing last month, a High Court judge allowed a restructuring plan known as the “A plan” to be put to creditors for approval, which would provide a loan of up to £3 billion with a 9.75% interest rate.
+At a hearing last month, a High Court judge allowed a restructuring plan known as the “A plan” , which would provide a loan of up to £3 billion with a 9.75% interest rate, to be put to creditors for approval.

 On Monday, barristers for Class B creditors told a hearing in London that a term of the “A plan” known as the “June release condition” (JRC) would allow Class A creditors to “dictate” the terms of further funding beyond June 30 if certain conditions are not met.